pettenuzzofabio/image-augmentation/README.md

 ### Prerequisites

-By default it does not flip the image, so that the neural network is able to distinguish between Left-something and Right-something
 It targets grayscale images, but it can be easily extended to handle other kind of images as well.

 I've integrated it with YOLO v3 object detection algorithm, based on the darknet CNN.